b-walls/UEBA-Spam-Email-Classification/README.md

 ### `data_preparation.ipynb`

-The `data_preparation.ipynb` notebook is dedicated to the preparation of data for training spam classification models.
+The `data_preparation.ipynb` notebook is dedicated to the preparation of data for training a spam classification ML model.
 This notebook includes:

 - **Feature Engineering**: Feature engineering process is documented within notebook.
 - **Text Cleaning**: Comprehensive text cleaning procedures, including removing special characters, stop-word removal, and lemmatization, are implemented.